Click here to edit using the old editor

 Course Overview

-The Nursing Higher Level Apprenticeship is ideal for Healthcare Assistants, Clinical Support Workers, and other NHS support workers who want to become a registered nurse.
-All four fields of nursing are available; adult, child, mental health and learning disability.
+The Nursing Higher Level Apprenticeship is ideal for Healthcare Assistants, Clinical Support Workers, and others with relevant experience in a healthcare setting who want to become a registered nurse.
+Adult, Mental Health and Learning Disability Nursing are currently available.

-Our primary goal is to see students become excellent registered nurses, who have a sound and current knowledge of issues and conditions affecting patients across a wide range of practice settings.
+Our primary goal is to see students become excellent registered nurses, who have a strong knowledge base and skill set and are able to work in a wide variety of practice settings offering the best care possible.

 We support students closely throughout the apprenticeship meaning that on completion of the programme students step into a role as a registered nurse and can confidently make a difference to other people's lives when it matters.

 We can also offer top up courses between 20 and 24 months for qualified Nursing Associates and Assistant Practitioners (dependent on qualification and experience).
-All four fields of nursing are available.
+Top-up courses in Adult, Mental Health and Learning Disability Nursing are currently available.

 On this course you will...